beyonddream/hamurabi/README.md

 A person can
 1. farm a set amount of land and produce grain.
-2. Buy a land to neighbors in exchange for grain.
+2. Buy a land from neighbors in exchange for grain.
 3. Die next round if not fed the previous round.

 A grain can